BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_08.md

 !img("zcell_69.jpg")

 Head back to the first tall tower and enter.
-Prepare yourself however you can and attempt to enter the door at the top:
+Prepare yourself however you can and attempt to enter the door at the top: you'll have to fight **Alter Clone**, a trainer that copies your team and makes them PULSE 2!

-**Alter Clone.
-Field: Factory Field**
-- Your Team, with PULSE 2!

 An interesting gimmick fight - you have to fight your team, but with PULSE 2.
 So, your sweepers will be bulkier than usual and your tanks will have more offensive power.
 One obvious answer to this fight is Trick Room - all of your alter will have 252 in Speed, but you don't have to.
 Then you can try to get a set up sweep going.
 There are also ways to cheese this fight with one Pokémon if you're really stuck.